 A full day of pampering may be unrealistic on a routine basis, but the good news is that self-care can be nourishing and lasting when enjoyed in small bites.
 Go for a walk or a run, visit with friends, work in the garden, read a book by a favorite or new author, binge a few episodes of a TV show, meditate, or practice a little retail therapy.
 Grab on to what helps you unwind and make it a regular part of your routine.

 A master’s in nursing online can give you the tools you need to meet today’s challenges head on.

-Walden University’s Master of Science in Nursing (MSN) degree program offers eight specializations in its online MSN program, giving you plenty of options for charting your career in nursing.
+Walden University’s Master of Science in Nursing (MSN) degree program offers nine specializations, giving you plenty of options for charting your career in nursing.
 If leadership is your goal, you might choose Walden’s Nurse Executive specialization for your MSN.
 Among all the leadership roles in healthcare, a nurse manager has the most direct impact on the care and service that patients and families receive throughout their healthcare experience.

 With a master’s degree in nursing, you’ll learn new ways to find expert and innovative solutions to issues that arise in nursing careers.
-And as a working professional, when you choose an online nursing school you can immediately use all that you’re learning.
-Expand and strengthen your patient care or nursing management expertise and join the beating hearts of today’s healthcare heroes.
+And as a working professional, when you choose an online nursing school, you can immediately use all that you’re learning.
+Expand and strengthen your patient care or nursing management expertise and join the beating hearts of today’s healthcare system.